spielhuus/LoRa-Environmental-Sensors/README.md

 ## Installation

-The Arduino IDE has to be properly installed installed.
+The Arduino IDE has to be properly installed.

 Add the Libraries to you IDE: